Drunken-Dragon-Games/ddu-lore/README.md

 The use of a Git repository to manage the lore of The Drunken Dragon Universe ensures that the universe remains consistent and coherent.
 The use of versioning and a hierarchical structure allows for the easy addition of new facts and subtopics while ensuring that the universe remains consistent over time.

-## Lore Record Definition Files
+## Lore Definition Files

-We keep track of the lore through the Lore Record Definition Files.
+We keep track of the lore through the `Lore Definition Files`.
 These are YAML files with a header and a recursive list of facts from The Drunken Dragon Universe.

 ### Base Fact Records